-Out of house word: ILICAD will adhere to the requirements of the CANAAD Local community The protocol is Details of

-Out of hours work JHCPB will adhere to the requirements of the CNVMP Local community implemented each time works

-(OOHW) protocols and implement the OOHW protocols.
-Directly affected residents and OOHW is undertaken on required

-businesses the Project outside

-These protocols have been developed in compliance businesses the Project standard

-with CoA77 and appropriate levels of consultation will All road users including trucking, construction

-be carried out for all audible OOHW activities

-freight industry, public transport hours,

-operators, emergency services, e.g. including

-through www.livetraffic.com justification of

-why the

-activities are

-required

-outside

-standard

-construction

-hours

-Measures that

-will be

-implemented

-to manage

-potential

-impacts

-associated

-with works

-outside

-standard

-construction

-hours

-Location and

-activity

-specific noise

-and vibration

-impact

-assessment

-process(es)

-that will be

-followed to

-identify

-potential

-affected

--

-receivers,

-clarify

-potential

-impacts and

-selected

-appropriate

-management

-measures

-Details of the

-approval

-process

-(internal and

-external) for

-works

-proposed

-outside

-standard

-construction

-hours

-Three-month

-schedule of

-the proposed

-OOHW.
-The

-schedule will

-also be

-developed

-with

-consideration

-of utilities

-relocation /

-adjustment

-works to

-provide

-appropriate

-respite in

-consultation

-with the

-community in

-Continuity III

-accordance

-with CoA E76

-Tool Description Audience Frequency / Timing Tool Specification Consultation with the community at the affected locations(s) Stakeholder and resident meetings One-on-one or group meetings with nearby property owners, landholders and interested stakeholders that are either requested by the stakeholder or the Project team.
+Tool Description Audience Frequency / Timing Tool Specification Out of hours work (OOHW) protocols The contractors will adhere to the requirements of the CNVMP (or relevant EMP for Stage 3 and CEMP for Stage 4) and implement the OOHW protocols.
+These protocols have been developed in compliance with CoA77 and appropriate levels of consultation will be carried out for all audible OOHW activities.
+Local community Directly affected residents and businesses All road users including trucking, freight industry, public transport operators, emergency services, e.g. through www.livetraffic.com The protocol is implemented each time OOHW is undertaken on the Project Details of works required outside standard construction hours, including justification of why the activities are required outside standard construction hours Measures that will be implemented to manage potential impacts associated with works outside standard construction hours Location and activity specific noise and vibration impact assessment process(es) that will be followed to identify potential affected receivers, clarify potential impacts and selected appropriate management measures Details of the approval process (internal and external) for works proposed outside standard construction hours Three-month schedule of the proposed OOHW.
+The schedule will also be developed with consideration of utilities relocation / adjustment works to provide appropriate respite in consultation with the community in accordance with CoA E76 Consultation with the community at the affected locations(s) Stakeholder and resident meetings One-on-one or group meetings with nearby property owners, landholders and interested stakeholders that are either requested by the stakeholder or the Project team.
 Provides a mechanism for involvement and collaboration from which feedback from stakeholders and the community can be provided to the Project Team for it to be evaluated and implemented when feasible and reasonable Nearby property owners and the wider community as requested At a minimum quarterly via community forums/drop-in sessions, or at the individual request of the stakeholder, business or resident.
-Meetings with residents (street corner, if appropriate), businesses and other stakeholders will be held to discuss current issues or discuss and provide an overview of upcoming Project works e.g. upcoming local street utility works and a construction schedule / program The CRT will attend meetings with technical staff as required to assist in providing information directly to those who are
+Meetings with residents (street corner, if appropriate), businesses and other stakeholders will be held to discuss current issues or discuss and provide an overview of upcoming Project works e.g. upcoming local street utility works and a construction schedule / program The CRT will attend meetings with technical staff as required to assist in providing